Yusra-Zafar/python-oop/README.md

 > *Only the object can access it's class's data and methods.
 Even one mehtod cannot access another method or data in it's own class.
 So, we pass self into the method to receive the object parameter.
 Also, we use self.method to call the method.
 In python, obj.class() means the obj is getting passed as the parameter in class() by default.*

-f. **Instance variable**: The variable defined in constructor method for which every object's value is different.
+F. **Instance variable**: The variable defined in constructor method for which every object's value is different.

-g. **Getter and Setter**: Getter --> A method for private data member to fetch the data if needed.
+G. **Getter and Setter**: Getter --> A method for private data member to fetch the data if needed.
  Setter --> Set the private data member's value if needed but according to my set logic, so that nothing crashes

+H. **Reference Variable**: In obj = Class(), technically obj is not the object itself, but in fact it is the reference variable that is pointing to the memory location where Class object has been created.

 ## 3. Encapsulation
 - If there is some data/method in a class that should not be publicly visible outside the class, hide it through encapsulation.
 It can be used inside the class.